seaniemc/angular2frontend/README.md

 # Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
-The application was further developed, to created a photo displaying website where members can display images and like, dislike photos shared by other members.
+The application was further developed, to created a photo displaying website where members can display images, like and dislike photos shared by other members.

 ### What is needed to run the full application